Zaahz/MTU-Discovery/README.md

 A simple script using ofunctions.network to test MTU.

-Uses probe_mtu from ofunctions.network, install with pip "install ofunctions.network"
+Uses probe_mtu from ofunctions.network, install with "pip install ofunctions.network"

 Just run it with a one or more IP addresses as variables.